Meet Kate – Practice Manager

-On the last day of the year, New Years Eve, the EMR server unexpectedly crashed.
-Doctors couldn’t see patients, staff couldn’t respond to patient request, and labs couldn’t be drawn.
+On the last day of the year, New Year’s Eve, the EMR server unexpectedly crashed.
+Doctors couldn’t see patients, staff couldn’t respond to the patient requests, and labs couldn’t be drawn.

 Patients were frustrated because they took time off from work and were not being seen.
 Even worse, many of them had met their deductibles and were trying to squeeze in that one last visit before the deductibles started over.
 Now they would have to reschedule and pay the deductible.

 Kate didn’t know if she should send the patients and staff home or have them wait.
 Time and time again she tried to reach the independent contractor to no avail.
 She knew he was on vacation, but he said he could be reached by phone.
 Despite what he said, she could not reach him.

 Everyone at the healthcare practice was looking for Kate to fix the issue.
 At 3 PM she called it and told the staff and patients to go home.
 She would have to deal with the fallout later.